2024 | piano | 9 minutes | 14th September 2024 Melbourne, Australia |

 blood moon for solo bass flute was completed in July 2023.
-The premiere will be given by renowned low flute specialist Peter Sheridan at an Elbow Room concert of the Melbourne Composers League on Saturday 20th April 2024, at St Stephen's Church, Richmond, Melbourne.
+The premiere was given by renowned low flute specialist Lisa Cella on 17th April 2024 at the University of Maryland.
+The Australian premiere was given three days later by equally renowned low flute specialist Peter Sheridan at an Elbow Room concert of the Melbourne Composers League on Saturday 20th April 2024, at St Stephen's Church, Richmond, Melbourne.

 The blood moon for the Druids and ancient Celts was a profound time that encouraged prophetic dreams and heightened intuition.
 It was symbolic of fertile crops, new ideas, helpful insights, and a time rich with potential.
 Ceremonies were conducted during the blood moon to encourage new life, rebirth, and shedding of old habits.